bsobocki/C-_STL_Algorithms_DataStructures/README.md

 ## Algorithms and Containers
 Review of C ++ STL algorithms and containers with examples of use.

-### In the repository there are a description about:
+### In the repository there are descriptions about:
 ### Algorithms:
   - ___sorting___
   - ___permutations___